ColeBeck/Bookshelf/README.md

-# Knowledge Repository
+# Bookshelf
 > This repository is intended to
 > - Store study materials
-> - Provide reference to worthwhile resources
+> - Provide convenient reference to worthwhile resources
-> - Serve as a record of my knowledge